rhine59/OnTheEdge/EdgeDeviceLab.md

 After you have authenticated to the Edge Hub Server, you will need to navigate to the Edge management console via `Hamburger Menu` > `Edge Computing`

-Credentials for the Edge Hub Server are `admin / grey-hound-red-cardinal`
+Credentials for the IBM Edge Computing Manager hub server are **userXX / ReallyStrongPassw0rd**.
+You will be assigned number between 01 and 50 by lab instructors.

 ## Connect to the Edge Device environment.